LZDQ/winterbridge/README.md

 ## Future work

 I also considered other functions such as locating players, anti-invis, but these would spoil game experience.
 The purpose of this mod is to reduce accident rate of bridging, not to win by hacking.
+I really don't want to break my mouse or arm by drag-clicking.